HabitatFramework/TechnicalGuide/database/database.rst

 This table contains any IHS Formation codes recorded alongside an IHS Habitat code to refine the habitat definition for an INCID.
 There can be between 0 and 2 records for each INCID.

 	formation_id
 		Integer - A unique ID for each record.

 	incid
 		Char(12) - Foreign key to `incid` in the 'incid' table.

 	formation
 		Char(8) - Foreign key to `code` in the 'lut_ihs_formation' table representing an IHS Formation type.

 .. index::
-	single: Data Tables, Incid_IHS_Management
+	single: Data Tables; Incid_IHS_Management

 .. _incid_ihs_management: